gm094/Kwisses-Metronome-pygame/README.md

 Based on Kwiss's metronome.
 Exactly the same other than winsound being replaced by pygame.
 See original docs below

+pygame and tkinter are required for this to run

 # Metronome